ymuratsimsek/aws-bootcamp-cruddur-2023/journal/week1.md

                ![](assets/week-1-Murat-LaunchEc2Docker9.png)

-            4. I installed Docker and started the backend application (pulling the image from DockerHub) during launch of EC2 instance by executing the script at userdata
+            4. I installed Docker and started the backend application (pulling the tagged image from DockerHub) during launch of EC2 instance by executing the script.sh at userdata
                 ```bash
                    #!/bin/sh
                    export PATH=/usr/local/bin:$PATH;